Discrimination

 Marriage or Civil Partnership Discrimination

-It is unlawful for an employer to be discriminatory because you are either married or in a civil partnership; it does not apply if you are engaged to be married.
+It is unlawful for an employer to discriminate again someone because they are either married or in a civil partnership; it does not apply if you are engaged to be married.
 Acas has provided some guidance on marriage discrimination, click here to view the guidance.

 It seems that the protection relates to your marital status, and not because you may be married to a particular person, although there is conflicting case law on this point.

-You cannot be subject to direct (for example asking a job interviewee whether they are married) or indirect discrimination.
-An example of indirect discrimination may be where a company tradition is to attend a single’s resort every year; this might be inappropriate for a person who is married and they may not attend the resort, which would mean that they would miss out on this perk.
+Discrimination can be direct (for example asking a job interviewee whether they are married) or indirect.
+An example of indirect discrimination may be where a company tradition is to attend a singles resort every year; this might be inappropriate for a person who is married and they may not attend the resort, which would mean that they would miss out on this perk.

 Interestingly, it is not legally possible to be harassed for marriage and civil partnership status.
-However, a married person or a civil partner might be able to bring a harassment claim relying on an alternative protected characteristic such as sex or sexual orientation [links].
+However, a married person or a civil partner might be able to bring a harassment claim relying on an alternative protected characteristic such as sex or sexual orientation.

 Race discrimination